wasm-forge/ic-rusqlite/docs/src/benchmarks.md

 Create 1M orders after indices were created                                                                                   | 29.88 B
 Delete 100000 orders with transaction rollback: `BEGIN TRANSACTION; DELETE FROM orders WHERE order_id > 900000; ROLLBACK`     | 1.53 B

+## Reproducing the Benchmarks

+Check out the Benchmark repository [sql-users-orders](https://github.com/wasm-forge/benchmarks/tree/main/sql-users-orders) if you wish to repeat or examine the experiment.